 This solution addresses key issue #2: Location History Reporting.

-The location management client may have stored one or multiple event-triggered location information reports.
-This solution provides information flows and procedures for on-demand request of one ore multiple stored location information reports based on different criteria (e.g. specific number of last stored reports, all reports of a specific period of time, all reports triggered by a specific triggering criteria).
+The location management client may have stored one or multiple event-triggered location information reports while operating off-network.
+This solution provides information flows and procedures for on-demand request of one ore multiple stored location information reports based on different criteria (e.g. specific number of last stored reports, all reports of a specific period of time, all reports triggered by a specific triggering criteria), after the location management client returns to on-network operation.

 6.7.2 Impacts on existing nodes and functionality